 He hid the warm bike in the tall grass, among the trees, just shy of the flood-lit forecourt.
 He climbed a five-bar gate & walked the dark field until he felt he had a story straight.
 He smoked the last inch down to the roach.

-He pissed & spat into a broken Belfast sink he found at the hedge & he tried the half truths on the stars.
+He pissed & spat into a Belfast sink he found at the hedge & he tried the half truths on the stars.
 They stank, but they would do.
 He climbed the five-bar gate, ran his hand through his hair, picked up the plastic bottle from the grass and strolled onto the forecourt.
-He felt like he was in a scene from a film.
+He felt he was in a scene from a film.

 Angie Davidson waved him from behind the glass.
 He couldn’t decide if this was good or not.
 He knew her from The Eight Kings.
 He waved the plastic bottle and nodded to the pumps.
 Her voice was metallic, flat on the tannoy.
 “Ain’t you forgot something?”